BurritoSuicide/cloud-ip-ranges-csv/README.md

-# cloud-ip-ranges
+# IP-Ranges-CSV

-Forked from femueller, this repo will contain major cloud provider IP ranges formatted in CSV and cleaned up.
+Forked from femueller, this repo will contain major provider IP ranges formatted in CSV and cleaned up.

 ## Data sources